input-output-hk/ouroboros-network-ops/README.md

     # $REPO: sre
     AGE-SECRET-KEY-***********************************************************

+If needed, a new secret can be generated with `age-keygen`.

 ## SSH

-If your credentials are correct, you will be able to access SSH after creating an `./.ssh_config` using:
+If your credentials are correct, and the cluster is already bootstrapped with openTofu infrastructure, you will be able to access SSH after creating an `./.ssh_config` using:

     just save-ssh-config